JQiue/waline-rs/README.md

 ## Usage

+### Run from an executable file

 From [GitHub Releases](https://github.com/JQiue/waline-mini/releases) to download the binary file is appropriate for your platform.
+Examples of Linux use:

 ```bash
 # Setting environment variables